Poikilos/ProfileHarvester/README.md

 * Say how many files were moved, & list whom for each group of files

 ### Needs Testing
-* (done?) change destination of My Documents to sHomeRootThenSlash+sUserFolderNow_Name+@"\Recovered Files\USERPROFILE\Documents"
+* (done?) change destination of My Documents to sHomeRootThenSlash + sUserFolderNow_Name + @"\Recovered Files\USERPROFILE\Documents"

 ## Developer Notes

 ### Default save folder for various programs
-* implement in UserProgWrap
-  DEFAULT PHOTOSHOP CS4 & FLASH CS4 save folder:
+* DEFAULT PHOTOSHOP CS4 & FLASH CS4 save folder:
   Path.Combine(USERPROFILE, "Documents")
+* GIMP and LibreCAD have link (in save menu) to USERPROFILE which is not where anyone knows how to get back to later (Documents link is there too, but average user doesn't know the difference--USERPROFILE shouldn't be there so ProfileHarvester makes up for failures of elite GNU programmers to do UX for the average person)

 ### Deprecated
+* Recover @"%ALLUSERSPROFILE%\Documents\Projects\UserProgWrap\bin\" -- contains folders containing untitled.blend if user typed a name in the first box when saving in blender
+  TO "T:\" + SafeOwner(diSubFolderInBin) + "\Recovered files\Blender Foundation Blender"

 #### Tasks to move to other projects
 * deduplication
-* Tasks for start of day (in lieu of logoff script):
-    * send blender a save signal
+* Tasks for start of day (in lieu of logoff script): send Blender a save signal close Blender nicely wait for UserProgWrap.exe to exit logout
-    * close blender nicely
-    * wait for UserProgWrap.exe to exit
-    * logout
-* For each user, change desktop to y if equals x
-    * e.g. if `"%USERPROFILENOW%\Local Settings\Application Data\Microsoft\Wallpaper1.bmp"` is same as HP Wallpaper AFTER UNCOMPRESSED
+* For each user, change desktop to enforced wallpaper manufacturer-provided wallpaper is current one e.g. if `"%USERPROFILENOW%\Local Settings\Application Data\Microsoft\Wallpaper1.bmp"` is same as HP Wallpaper AFTER UNCOMPRESSED
-    * MUST compare pixel by pixel since Windows automatically decompresses wallpaper of any type to Wallpaper1.bmp For each user
+  MUST compare pixel by pixel since Windows automatically decompresses wallpaper of any type to Wallpaper1.bmp For each user,
-    * Recover @"%ALLUSERSPROFILE%\Documents\Projects\UserProgWrap\bin\" -- contains folders containing untitled.blend if user typed a name in the first box when saving in blender
-      TO "T:\" + SafeOwner(diSubFolderInBin) + "\Recovered files\Blender Foundation Blender"
-    replace
+  replace:
-    * %USERPROFILE%\Application Data\Microsoft\Wallpaper1.bmp
+  %USERPROFILE%\Application Data\Microsoft\Wallpaper1.bmp
-        with
+  with an enforced wallpaper
   if is identical to C:\WINDOWS\HPQ800h.bmp (hp wallpaper)